lkloh/lkloh.github.io/_posts/2017-12-24-where-did-all-the-good-domain-names-go.md

 If your bakery does well,
 presumably you'll keep renewing the domain name delicious-bakery.com every year.

-But wait a minute, "Delicious Bakery" is hardly a surprising name for a bakery.
+But wait a minute, "Delicious Bakery" is hardly a surprising name for a bakery, since it suggests something positive about the baked goods being churned out.
 There's a good chance that someone else also decided to name their bakery "Delicious Bakery".
 In fact, here's [another bakery](https://www.yelp.com/biz/delicious-greensboro) in Greensboro, NC, also called "Delicious Bakery".